 Systems Engineering Research

-Our researchers aim to transform the practice of systems engineering by developing new ways in which sponsors can meet their goals efficiently and effectively.
-We're focusing on the development of co-engineering processes, computationally based tools, and reusable patterns that enable us to continuously engineer capabilities with end-users throughout the systems engineering life cycle to rapidly meet their needs and increase their satisfaction.
+Our researchers aim to transform the practice of systems engineering by developing new ways for our sponsors to meet their goals efficiently and effectively.
+We're focusing on the development of co-engineering processes, computationally based tools, and reusable patterns.
+This enables us to continuously engineer capabilities with end-users throughout the systems engineering life cycle to rapidly meet their needs and increase their satisfaction.

 Researchers apply a cross-section of leading-edge disciplines, including Web, information and social media technologies, visualization, modeling and simulation, mathematics, and the natural, social, and behavioral sciences.
 They work with end-users and other stakeholders, including experts from academia and industry, to integrate all relevant knowledge that could lead to solutions.
 To learn more, please visit our Research collection.